To whom it may concern,

 That door wouldn’t lock anymore, thanks to Will, so, she propped the dining chair against the knob.
 Will wouldn’t—couldn’t save her from herself.

-Since Jordan passed, Angela kept bottles of Vodka stashed; and she grabbed one from under the sink.
+Since Jordan passed, Angela kept bottles of Vodka stashed; and she grabbed one from underneath the sink.
 She sipped on it while the bathtub filled with water.

 Guzzling the alcohol.
 Waiting for the water.
 Welcoming the knife.